schrockwell/offtherails/_patterns/service-objects.md

 ### Consider using service objects if you find that…

 * Complex, conditional callbacks are scattered across multiple models and controllers, making it difficult to determine what happens, where it happens, and under what conditions.
+* The same chunk of logic is called from multiple, disparate sources, e.g. the web, APIs, WebSockets, and background jobs.
 * Business logic requires knowledge of many models and their relationships.
-* The same chunk of logic is called from multiple, disparate sources (e.g. web, API, WebSockets, background jobs).
+* Business logic deals primarily with non-models, e.g. interacting with third-party APIs.

 ### Service objects pair well with: